-Looking for Ocean Ramsey?
+Looking for more info on Ocean Ramsey?
 Check out her latest research trip at:

-Swimming with Great White Sharks to raise awareness to sharks plight
+Swimming with White Sharks to raise awareness to sharks plight

 Many people fear sharks and have unfortunately only seen them portrayed on TV and in films as mindless man-eating machines.
 In truth, sharks are intelligent, calculated and generally very cautious about approaching humans.
 More importantly, sharks play a vital role in maintaining a healthy ocean ecosystem .
 Many people are unaware that sharks are being over-fished to the point of extinction.
 As the Sengalese environmentalist Baba Dioum said, "In the end people will only protect what they love, and only love what they understand . . .”
 I hope that by sharing my experiences with sharks I might inspire others to take action and help protect these amazing creatures before it's too late.

 Growing up surfing and diving in Hawaii and San Diego, I've shared water with sharks on a regular basis.
 I’m a professional scuba instructor, surfer, advanced free diver, avid swimmer – I love being in the water as much as possible.
 I went to college for marine biology and worked as an aquarist and curator with sharks and rays at 3 different marine parks.
 My best friend and free diving partner, and I both LOVE and appreciate sharks.
-At home on Oahu, we regularly dive to photograph galapagos, tigers, sandbar, and other reef sharks.
-I've been privileged to dive with a diverse range of sharks and other cartilaginous animals in my travels around the South Pacific and Caribbean.
+At home on Oahu, we regularly dive to photograph galapagos, tigers, sandbar, and other reef sharks both for research projects and pleasure.
+I've been privileged to dive with a diverse range of sharks and other cartilaginous animals in my travels around the Pacific, Atlantic, and Caribbean.
 Many of my dives have also involved interaction with large marine mammals, including humpback whales and curious dolphins.
 I feel blessed, honored, and extremely lucky to have had such incredible experiences with so many beautiful and magnificent marine animals.

 It's sad to think that the human race could be responsible for the extinction of such vital and beautiful animals.
 Sharks are being over fished and finned at unsustainable rates.
-IUCN, the main authority on the conservation status of species worldwide, has Great Whites, Tiger sharks, and other species on the Red list as vulnerable to extinction and threatened.
-There are estimated to be less than 400 great whites in the North Pacific and less than 3,500 great white sharks left worldwide.
+IUCN, the main authority on the conservation status of species worldwide, has Whites, Tiger sharks, and other species on the Red list as vulnerable to extinction and threatened.
+There are estimated to be less than 400 White sharks in the North Pacific and less than 3,500 great white sharks left worldwide.
 More than eighteen million people die from starvation and 1.2 million from car accidents.
 Crocodiles kill more than 2,500 people per year, and even they are protected in many areas.
 The world offers little to no protection for sharks.
 Sharks are vital to the oceans and planet.
 They need and deserve to be protected.
-Please help save sharks by signing the petition at:www.Oceana.org.
+Please help save sharks by signing one of the many petitions linked below.

 Want to do more to help sharks?